 As I have discussed before in previous posts here and here, DNA is not the end all for me or most Natives.
 Still, it is definitely a bonus and can corroborate other information.
 I was aware of the heritage of my 4 grandparents – Native, Jewish, Dutch and English.
-I was not aware that the Native included not only North American Indigenous, but Andean Indigenous, Colombian/Venezuelan Indigenous, and Mexican Indigenous as well as African (Nigerian and Senegalese) DNA.
-By itself, DNA can pinpoint geographic regions, but not specific tribal identities.
-Some Indigenous nations have citizens with no Indigenous DNA as well.
+I was not aware that the Native included not only North American Indigenous, but other Indigenous and African DNA.
+By itself, DNA can [maybe] pinpoint geographic regions, but [definitely] not specific Tribal identities.
+Some Indigenous Nations have citizens with no Indigenous DNA as well.

 My great-grandmother Jeanetta Grayson Berryhill was full blooded Mvskoke, so her blood quantum was 1/1.
 My great-grandfather Pleasant Luther ‘Duke’ Berryhill‘s blood quantum was 1/8.
 This of course made my grandmother’s blood quantum 9/16, my mother’s blood quantum 9/32 and my blood quantum 9/64 or about 14%.
-Roughly three-fourths of my Indigenous nation has a blood quantum of less than 1/4.
-I believe my blood quantum is above the average and above the median.
+Roughly three-fourths of my Indigenous Nation has a blood quantum of less than 1/4.
+I believe my blood quantum is above the average and above the median of my Tribal Nation.